-So how do narcissist, steal your trust of yourself, and then your trust of others.
+So how do narcissist steal your trust in yourself and then your trust in others.

-We are often left to busy questioning our mistakes, that we might not have even made that we overlook theirs.
+We are often left too busy questioning our mistakes that we might not have even made that we overlook theirs.

 Narcissist chose people who value trust, and then they peoples trust against them.